bertptrs/marty/README.md

 ## Requirements

-Marty has been tested on mako 4.5.
+Marty has been tested on all current Mako versions.
 Any other version _may_ work, but has not been tested.
-Unit tests are run against PHP 5.5.9 and up.
+Unit tests are run against PHP 7.0 and up.
 Smarty 3 is required, but will be pulled in as part of the installation.

 ## Installation